 Who, is reporting the incident or owns the property (name, date of birth, contact information); What was lost, stolen or damaged (make, model, serial number, description, estimated value of loss)- photos are helpful; When it happened (date and time); Where it happened (the address).

-Yes, we take passport photos at our location.
+Yes, we take passport photos at our location by appointment only at this time.
+Please visit rosevillepassportcenter.fullslate.com to schedule an appointment.
 The fee for photos is $15 per person.
-Visit our Passports page on this website for additional information.
+Visit our Passports page for additional information.